Overview

 Feature Comparison

 SendGrid wins on raw features.
-It offers email validation, inbound email parsing, a visual template editor, and IP warm-up automation.
+It offers email validation, inbound email parsing, a visual email editor, and IP warm-up automation.
+Use our email warmup calculator to plan your IP warming schedule.
 Resend is more focused on doing transactional email well, with fewer bells and whistles.
 If you need those extra features, SendGrid has them.
 If you don't, Resend is cleaner.

 Deliverability